bhargavi-ad/data-science-s2025/challenges/c05-antibiotics-assignment.md

-In 1974 *Diplococcus pneumoniae* was renamed *Streptococcus pneumoniae*, and in 1984 *Streptococcus fecalis* was renamed *Enterococcus fecalis* [2].
+In 1974 *Diplococcus pneumoniae* was renamed *Streptococcus pneumoniae*, and in 1984 *Streptococcus fecalis* was renamed *Enterococcus fecalis*
+\[2\].

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

 *Observations* - What is your response to the question above?

--   Diplococcus pneumoniae was renamed Streptococcus pneumoniae because Diplococcus pneumoniae's response to antibiotics mirrored the response of both streptococcus hemolyticus and streptococcus viridans.
+- Diplococcus pneumoniae was renamed Streptococcus pneumoniae because Diplococcus pneumoniae’s response to antibiotics mirrored the response of both streptococcus hemolyticus and streptococcus viridans.
 All three were only effectively treated by penicillin and their MIC values remained in the same range almost close to 0.

 - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)

 - While Visualization 1 shows the MIC values that all three bacteria have against penicillin, Visualization 2 very clearly visually shows the pattern that those three bacteria are the only bacteria that can only be responded to with penicillin.
 I believe that is because of how intuitively visual the bubble graph is.
 It makes it easy to see patterns in size and location across the plot with the sacrifice of having exact numerical values.

 # References

 <!-- -------------------------------------------------- -->

-[1] Neomycin in skin infections: A new topical antibiotic with wide antibacterial range and rarely sensitizing.
+\[1\] Neomycin in skin infections: A new topical antibiotic with wide antibacterial range and rarely sensitizing.
 Scope.
 1951;3(5):4-7.

-[2] Wainer and Lysen, "That's Funny..." *American Scientist* (2009) [link](https://www.americanscientist.org/article/thats-funny)
+\[2\] Wainer and Lysen, “That’s Funny…” *American Scientist* (2009) [link](https://www.americanscientist.org/article/thats-funny)